What are the Best Animation School Options in Germany? ACR Takes a Look.

 Besides this, Berlin is an entertainment capital that offers access to more than 150 theaters that attract 3.5 million theatergoers each year and nearly 300 cinemas (the largest number in Germany) that attract 9.3 million moviegoers annually.
 The city hosts dozens of film festivals each year, including Berlin International Film Festival, and so many major fashion shows you’ll lose count.
 And even with all the cool things to do and exciting places to go the buck doesn’t stop in Berlin.

 Hamburg, Munich, and Cologne also have populations well over one million, so they have their fair share of art and culture, entertainment, and nightlife as well.
-Aspiring artists of all kinds will find that Germany’s major cities (and even some smaller cities) have a lot to offer, including top art, design, and animation programs, as well as art and animation film festivals, contests such as the Hamburg Animation Award, and much more.
+Aspiring artists of all kinds will find that Germany’s major cities (and even the smaller ones) have a lot to offer, including top art, design, and animation programs, as well as art and animation film festivals, contests such as the Hamburg Animation Award, and much more.
 But let’s start with Germany’s best animation school options and the cities they call home.
 Here you go.

 Filmakademie Baden-Wuerttemberg, The Institute of Animation, Visual Effects and Digital Postproduction, Ludwisburg, Baden-Württemberg, Germany